 - In the Object Type model, all of the objects on the system are logically grouped into administrative domains according to the type of the object.
 The administrator of a domain maintains all of the objects within the domain.
 For example, an application group/folder administrator maintains all of the application, application group, and folder objects on the system. - In the Object Owner model, the objects on the system are logically grouped into administrative domains according to the creator/owner of the object.
 An administrator maintains only the objects that they create.
 For example, a user with create application groups and create folders authority can maintain only the applications, application groups, and folders that they created.
 The Object Owner model can be used to separate the objects on the system into logical parts, such as a department, a company, or some other entity.
 Each part is independent of the other and should be maintained separately.
 Each part typically requires two administrative users.
-One user has the responsibility for creating and maintaining users and groups.
-The other user has the responsibility for creating and maintaining applications, application groups, and folders.
+One user has the responsibility for creating and maintaining applications, application groups, and folders.
 However, you can also define one user with the authority to create and maintain users, groups, applications, application groups, and folders.
 In effect, the one user would be the system administrator for a logical part of the system.